phptuts/currency-convertor-demo/README.md

-# Learn Svelte by building a currency conventor project
+# Learn Svelte by building a currency convertor project

 ## Outline